Key elements of the Strategy include:

 2. Lead Service Line Replacement Program

-As part of our enhanced Lead Mitigation Program, we have identified approximately 360 homes in Edmonton as "high priority" for lead service line replacements.
+As part of our enhanced Lead Mitigation Program, we identified approximately 360 homes in Edmonton as "high priority" for lead service line replacements.
 The Lead Service Line Replacement Program, which was approved by City Council and City Administration in July 2019, is working to remove priority lead lines throughout the city free of charge.

 A total of 144 line replacements were completed in 2021, bringing the cumulative total to 213 over the past two years.
 At this pace, EPCOR is on track to complete the priority replacements by the 2023 target.